Grade Level: 9 (9-12)

 - Get the teams started by guiding them to the Earthquakes Living Lab via the living lab website at http://www.teachengineering.org/livinglabs/index.php.
 Have them scroll down to the Earthquakes Living Lab section (see Figure 2).
 Tell students that this activity is designed around the Earthquakes Living Lab, a resource and online interface that uses real-time, real-world seismic data gathered from around the world.

-- Have students click on the Earthquakes Living Lab hyperlink in the top left or right in the earthquakes section.
-On the main page of the Earthquakes Living Lab website (see Figure 3), notice the focus on four active seismic areas and historic earthquakes in those areas: Mexico, Southern California, Japan and San Francisco.
-For this activity, you will select the Mexico earthquake.
-In 1978, an earthquake occurred north of La Paz of Baja California Sur, Mexico, magnitude 6.1 on the Richter scale, which resulted in minor property damage.
-The resources provided in the "Mexico" section of the living lab focus primarily on the instruments, data and methods used to measure and locate earthquakes.
+- Have students click on the Earthquakes Living Lab hyperlink in the top left in the earthquakes section.
+On the main page of the Earthquakes Living Lab website (see Figure 3), notice the focus on four active seismic areas and historic earthquakes in those areas: Chile, Southern California, Japan and San Francisco.
+For this activity, you will select the Chile earthquake.
+In 2010, an earthquake occurred off the coast of central Chile, magnitude 8.8 on the Richter scale, which resulted in a tsunami, major property damage, and hundreds of deaths.
+The resources provided in the "Chile" section of the living lab focus primarily on the instruments, data and methods used to measure and locate earthquakes.

 - Give students a few minutes to be inquisitive and to explore all aspects of the living lab.